 Chief Executive Officer and President

-As Chief Operations Officer of World T.E.A.M.
-Sports, Van Brinson is responsible for the overall operations of the organization.
+As Chief Executive Officer and President of World T.E.A.M.
+Sports, Van Brinson is responsible for the overall operations of the non-profit organization

 Van enlisted in the United States Marine Corps in 1986 and was selected for a commissioning program in 1988.
 He was commissioned as a second lieutenant in 1992 after graduation from North Carolina State University.
 During his service in the Marine Corps, Major Brinson served as a Communications Officer for three years prior to being selected for training as a Naval Aviator.
 He received his wings in 1997 and was stationed in El Toro and Miramar, California and Quantico, Virginia.